“TULIP” is an acronym and summary of the Gospel, the Good News of God’s salvation!

 1. Here is the “T” in “T U L I P” – “TOTAL DEPRAVITY”:

-Reformed Doctrine teaches us that man’s condition corrupted by the fall of Adam (through Adam’s sin) is a condition of “Total Depravity”, the “T” of “TULIP”, the Five Points of Calvinism.
+But, Reformed Doctrine teaches us that man’s condition was corrupted by the fall of Adam (through Adam’s sin), and it is a condition summarized as “Total Depravity”, the “T” of “TULIP”, the Five Points of Calvinism, as more fully taught in the Canons of Dordt.

 We were “dead” in sin.
 Ephesians 2:1-5.
 We were hostile to God.
 Romans 8:7 and Colossians 1:21.
 We were in bondage to sin.
 Romans 7:14-15.